dalyw01/NightWatch/README.md

 }
 ```

-Then run this command to initiate nightwatch
+Then run an npm install command to initiate nightwatch -

 ```
 npm install nightwatch --save